-- treating all pupils with respect. - setting a good example by conducting ourselves appropriately. - involving pupils in decisions that affect them. - encouraging positive, respectful and safe behaviour among pupils. - being a good listener. - being alert to changes in pupils' behaviour and to signs of abuse, neglect and exploitation. - recognising that challenging behaviour may be an indicator of abuse. - reading and understanding the academy's Safeguarding and Child protection policy, Staff Behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, sexual exploitation, extremism, e-safety and information-sharing. - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid. - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language.

-- being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse. - applying the use of reasonable force only as a last resort and in compliance with school and SCSP procedures. - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary directly to police or Children's Social Care. - following the academy's rules with regard to relationships with pupils and communication with pupils, including on social media.
+- treating all pupils with respect. - setting a good example by conducting ourselves appropriately. - involving pupils in decisions that affect them. - encouraging positive, respectful, and safe behaviour among pupils. - being a good listener. - being alert to changes in pupils' behaviour and to signs of abuse, neglect, and exploitation. - recognising that challenging behaviour may be an indicator of abuse. - reading and understanding the academy's Safeguarding and Child protection policy, Staff Behaviour policy and guidance documents on wider safeguarding issues, for example bullying, behaviour, sexual violence and sexual harassment, physical contact, sexual exploitation, extremism, e-safety and information-sharing. - asking the pupil's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid. - maintaining appropriate standards of conversation and interaction with and between pupils and avoiding the use of sexualised or derogatory language. - being aware that the personal and family circumstances and lifestyles of some pupils lead to an increased risk of abuse. - applying the use of reasonable force only as a last resort and in compliance with academy and Local safeguarding Children's partnership procedures. - referring all concerns about a pupil's safety and welfare to the DSL, or, if necessary, directly to police or Children's Social Care. - following the academy's rules with regard to relationships with pupils and communication with pupils, including on social media.